alfredtm/vector-kubernetes-logging/README.md

     ```

 3. **Deploy Vector:**
-   Choose your preferred deployment method (ArgoCD, Helm CLI, Helmsman) and deploy the Vector Helm chart with the provided values file.
+   Choose your preferred deployment method ([ArgoCD](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/), [Helm CLI](https://helm.sh/docs/intro/install/), [Helmsman](https://github.com/Praqma/helmsman)) and deploy the Vector Helm chart with the provided values file.

 4. **Verify the setup:**
    Check the logs in Elasticsearch to ensure they are being collected and parsed by Vector as expected.

 ## Documentation
+For more detailed information on deploying and configuring Vector in your Kubernetes cluster, please refer to the [official Vector documentation](https://vector.dev/docs/).